TheChartGuys/chartguys_org/README.md

 ## About ChartGuys

-[ChartGuys](https://www.chartguys.com) is a community-driven platform and website focused on providing educational resources for trading equities.
+ChartGuys is a community-driven platform and website focused on providing educational resources for trading equities.
+Resources include [trading courses](https://www.chartguys.com/trading-courses), community discussion and live analysis of the market.
 We cover a wide range of trading topics, including technical analysis, market trends, and strategies across various asset classes.

 ## Repository Contents